What Is Job Analysis?

 Job analysis is sometimes called the cornerstone of HRM because the information it collects serves so many HRM functions.
 The job analysis provides a basic input for human resource planning (HRP), which, in turn is used to deal with the problems of recruitment and selection, placement and orientation, training and development, promotion and compensation, etc.

-- By definition job analysis is the process of discovering and identifying the relevant information relating to the operations and responsibilities of a specific job.
+- job analysis is the process of discovering and identifying the relevant information relating to the operations and responsibilities of a specific job.

 As contrasted with job design, which reflects subjective opinions about the ideal requirements of a job, job analysis is concerned with objective and verifiable information about the actual requirements of a job.